OpenSILEX/opensilex/README.md

 RDF4J workbench is accessible by default at: [http://localhost:8667/rdf4j-workbench](http://localhost:8667/rdf4j-workbench)

-MongoDB run is accessible on port 8669
+MongoDB is accessible on port 8669

 PGAdmin is accessible by default at: [http://localhost:8670/](http://localhost:8670/)
 - PGAdmin default user: admin@opensilex.org